Museum Futures programme

 By creating the right conditions for growth and resilience, Scotland’s museums will be able to learn, adapt, and thrive.
 Museum Futures will provide new pathways to transition the sector to a more sustainable position.

-The Museum Futures programme will offer a suite of funding and other support and services to both Accredited and non-Accredited museum organisations.
+The Museum Futures programme offers a suite of funding and other support and services to both Accredited and non-Accredited museum organisations.
+As we introduce different elements of the programme, we will update this page with live links to funding and wraparound support.

 Wraparound support

 A menu of wraparound support is available to equip organisations and individuals to engage in Museum Futures through expert advice, coaching, peer-to-peer learning, and skills development opportunities.
+You will find these opportunities below.

 Find out more